Praying with Lior

 Praying with Lior is a 2008 documentary about a Jewish boy, Lior, who has Down syndrome.
 The film follows Lior and his family as they prepare for Lior's bar mitzvah.
+Lior is the son of Rabbi Mordechai Liebling and Rabbi Devorah Bartnoff.
+Devorah died when Lior was six, and her memory infuses Lior's spirituality and his preparation for his bar mitzvah.

+Praying with Lior received six Audience Awards for Best Documentary, was broadcast on PBS and several international channels, and has inspired many faith communities to adopt inclusion committees.